Bain, TPG's Lilliput woes a warning on India investing

+June 8 Britain's FTSE 100 futures 0.17 percent higher ahead of the cash market open.

-HONG KONG Last September, less than two weeks after an IPO plan was approved, the private equity owners of Lilliput Kidswear got a call that set off a chain of events that could wipe out their investment.
+HONG KONG May 18 Last September, less than two weeks after an IPO plan was approved, the private equity owners of India's Lilliput Kidswear got a call that set off a chain of events that could wipe out their investment.

 The next day, executives at the Mumbai offices of private equity firm Bain Capital got the same call.
 They quickly told their partners in Lilliput, TPG Capital.